Shad02w/my-store/README.md

 # My Store DEMO

-The project is built using React, Typescript, React Redux, React Router and Vite.
+The project is built using React, Typescript, React Redux, React Router and Vite and have been deploy to netlify: [Check it out](https://release--lovely-syrniki-236122.netlify.app/)

 ## Usages